deagustinchristian/art-classes/READMEart.md

 # ART CLASSES

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

 Art Classes is a website for anyone interested in either learning how to make beautifull works of art whether it be by paint brush, with their hands molding clay or by using the keyboard on their computer.
 Art Classes offers something for everyone.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features